bischak/calls/README.md

 ![Result](result.png)

 #### Usage
-At minimum you have to `git clone https://github.com/volodymyr-kushnir/calls.git` and `bower install`.
+At very least you have to `git clone https://github.com/volodymyr-kushnir/calls.git` and `bower install`.
 Also, you can uglify the stuff with `npm install` and `gulp build`.
 Who knew?!

 #### Reference
 Build application for creating TODO list of calls.